Kaine: "What did you call me?"

 Kaine Parker is the current Scarlet Spider and star of the ongoing series started in 2012 written by Christopher Yost

 .
-While his title is set to be cancelled in Issue #25, he'll be appearing in the Marvel NOW reboot of New Warriors
+While his title was cancelled at Issue #25, he's appearing in the Marvel NOW reboot of New Warriors

 Recurring Scarlet Spiders Tropes